dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 By intertwining AI and blockchain with a dynamic pricing model and organic revenue streams, the ecosystem can enable permissionless work, where no negotiation for revenue sharing is required or even possible, and you can be given a reasonable calculated return on your contribution before you start working.
 The pricing models key attributes are:

 1. **Dual-Mode Operation**:
    The fulcrum of this economic model is an AI-driven pricing model operating in a dual-mode.
-On one hand, it delineates the cost of the end product to the consumer, and on the other, it apportions the price paid to each contributor based on their input.
+On the buy side, prices the cost of the end product to the consumer, and on the sell side, it apportions the value paid to each contributor based on their input.

 2. **Dynamic Pricing**:
    The dynamism inherent in Jitters is mirrored in the pricing model.
 Its flexibility is crucial for fostering a fair environment conducive to maximal growth and economic throughput.
 The rewards you receive for a contribution change as more is learned about the true value that has been delivered.